Louise Paglen, Esq.

 Louise believes that conflicts are usually best resolved by thoughtful negotiation.
 She is certified by the North Carolina Dispute Resolution Commission as a

-Mediator for Superior Court, family financial settlement matters in District Court and estate matters in probate court.
+Mediator for family financial settlement matters in District Court and estate matters in probate court.

 Louise is a member of the North Carolina Bar Association Elder Law and Family Law Sections, the National Association of Elder Law Attorneys, and the National Care Planning Council.
 She is also accredited by the Veterans Administration, a prerequisite for advising veterans and their survivors regarding VA benefits.

-An active member of her local community, Louise serves on the Board of the Alleghany County Chamber of Commerce and the Advisory Board of DANA (Domestic Abuse is Not Acceptable).
 Louise is married and has two adult sons and two playful dogs.
-She enjoys participating in the community, hiking, reading, and spending time with friends, family and nature.
+She enjoys spending time in the Blue Ridge Mountains, hiking, reading, cooking, playing with her dogs and spending time with friends, family and nature.